-A digital workplace, or intranet, can do so much more than organise your school’s employees, data, and documents.
+A Intranet, or digital workplace , can do so much more than organise your school’s employees, data, and documents.
 The true benefit of the intranet in educational establishments is its ability to provide a service which staff enjoy using, because it enhances their day-to-day life and energises the workplace.
 When used in the best way, an intranet’s benefits are truly endless.

 Working in an educational environment creates its own unique challenges, so having an easy-to-use communication system at your fingertips is paramount.
 Schools and higher education establishments need to move away from viewing the intranet merely as a way of distributing information from the hierarchy down to the employees.
 Instead, for a school intranet to become really effective, it must become a knowledge-sharing forum to which everyone can contribute.